Tuesday, November 12, 2013

 Neither did Pearl.

-That, my friends, is a true princess—and a true prince would do the same.
+And a true prince would do the same.

 1…Now my story is done.